sandras15/reference-tictactoe/self-assessment.md

 Outline what tests you created.

-- Implemented UnitTests
+- Implemented UnitTests are the following:
-	1. should emit game created event
+	1. _should emit game created event_
-	2. should emit game joined event
+	2. _should emit game joined event_
-	3. should emit FullGameJoinAttempted event when game full
+	3. _should emit FullGameJoinAttempted event when game full_
-	4. should emit MovePlaced on first game move
+	4. _should emit MovePlaced on first game move_
-	5. should emit IllegalMove when square is already occupied
+	5. _should emit IllegalMove when square is already occupied_
-	6. should emit NotYourMove if attempting to make move out of turn
+	6. _should emit NotYourMove if attempting to make move out of turn_
-	7. should emit game won horizontally
+	7. _should emit game won horizontally_
-	8. should emit game won vertically
+	8. _should emit game won vertically_
-	9. should emit game won sideways \
+	9. _should emit game won sideways \ _
-	10. should emit game won sideways /
+	10. _should emit game won sideways / _
-	11. should not emit game draw if won on last move
+	11. _should not emit game draw if won on last move_
-	12. should emit game draw when neither wins
+	12. _should emit game draw when neither wins_
-	13. should emit IllegalMove when square is already occupied
+	13. _should emit IllegalMove when square is already occupied_

 - Unfortunatly the game is not playable :pensive:.